How Does BetterHelp Serve BIPOC Clients Via Online Therapy Services?

 Let's walk through the process of finding the right therapist for you!
 We'll start off with some basic questions.

-BetterHelp recognizes the role of cultural competence in effective online therapy for individuals with diverse backgrounds and identities.
+BetterHelp recognizes the role of cultural competence in health equity and effective online therapy for individuals with diverse backgrounds and identities.
 BetterHelp seeks to inform individuals about concerns that may be relevant to them through education and resources.
-In addition to the platform's matching system, which considers one's preferences, BetterHelp also seeks to connect BIPOC individuals with culturally competent mental health professionals.
+In addition to the platform's matching system, which considers one's preferences, BetterHelp also seeks to connect BIPOC individuals and other populations with culturally competent mental health professionals.

 The Importance of Cultural Competency in Therapy